kkevinchou/TetrisAI/README.rst

     $ python god.py

-    $ # The number of moves each Tetris AI was able to complete
+    $ # The number of moves each Tetris AI was able to complete before losing
-    $ # Before losing
     $ 8 MOVES
     $ 6 MOVES
     $ 6 MOVES